 One important thing my acne has taught me is Patience.
 Trust me, it is a necessary virtue my friends.
 Especially, if you suffer from adult acne.
 Unlike teenage acne, adult acne lingers around for a much longer time if not treated properly.

 For starters, you have no idea how it began.
 And narrowing it down to one single cause is a harrowing task in itself,

 - it could be your lifestyle(stress, sugar, alcohol, lack of activity/exercise)

-There are a few tips and tricks which I have learnt over the years, that may not help you eradicate your acne but will definitely help you find your way through it without giving you a mental trauma.
+Over the years I have gathered some knowledge around this topic so I am listing them out for you below.
+It may not help you completely cure your acne but will definitely help you find your way through it without falling into a mental trauma.